sphereio/sphere-brickfox-connector/README.md

-    --manufacturers [file]  XML file containing manufacturers to import --categories [file]     XML file containing categories to import --mapping <file>        JSON file containing Brickfox to SPHERE.IO mapping --productTypeId [id]    Product type ID to use for product creation.
-If not set first product type fetched from project will be used.
+    --manufacturers [file]  XML file containing manufacturers to import --categories [file]     XML file containing categories to import --mapping <file>        JSON file containing Brickfox to SPHERE.IO mapping
 ```

 ## Import stock and price updates